CA-Application-Performance-Management/CAMobileAppAnalytics/README.md

 ## License

-Copyright (c) 2023 Broadcom.
+Copyright (c) 2020-2024 CA Technologies (A Broadcom Company).
 All Rights Reserved.
 The term "Broadcom" refers to Broadcom Inc. and/or its subsidiaries.

 This software may be modified and distributed under the terms